 - Take the time to sear the patties, they will be undercooked but will finish cooking in the gravy.
 The brown bits left in the pan give lots of extra flavor to the gravy.

 - Browning the patties well will also help keep them from falling apart.

 - Any small mushroom will work but we like Cremini or Baby Bella, they tend to add more flavor than white button mushrooms.

 - We use Panko breadcrumbs but regular breadcrumbs work too.

 - Don’t like mushrooms, substitute them with sliced onions.

 In a large bowl combine the ground beef, chopped onion, breadcrumbs, egg, Worcestershire sauce, parsley, Italian seasoning, salt, and pepper.
 Form into four equal-size oval patties.

-Combine all the patty ingredients, brown for about 4 to 5 minutes on each side.
+Add the butter to a large skillet over medium heat and brown for about 4 to 5 minutes on each side, until nicely browned.

 So yummy and easy!
 It makes a perfect weeknight meal or Sunday dinner.

 Store in an air-tight container in the refrigerator for up to 4 days.
 You can also freeze them for up to 3 months.
 Just be aware the gravy might separate a bit.
 Thaw in the refrigerator overnight.